'I’ve moved eight times since I had my daughter'

 The housing emergency is at crisis point.
 The cost of private renting has sky-rocketed, but it isn’t providing the homes people need.
 From the huge increase in people sleeping rough to the families and older people being left to cope in temporary accommodation, the situation is desperate.

-Investing in social housebuilding is the only way to tackle the root cause of the housing emergency.
+Investing in social housebuilding is the only way to tackle the root cause of this.
 It would give Lucie and all those like her the stability they need to grow and thrive.

 The housing emergency can’t wait

-This general election is our chance to put right successive governments’ continued failure to provide genuinely affordable homes to help those priced out and struggling.
-We must not let Brexit overshadow what this country desperately needs: investment in at least 90,000 social homes every year during the next parliament.
+The government now have a chance to put this right and provide genuinely affordable homes for those priced out and struggling.
+We must not let other issues overshadow what this country desperately needs: investment in at least 90,000 social homes every year during this parliament.